johnhooks/daisysp-wasm/README.md

 A `Makefile` is generated in the `build` directory using `emcmake cmake -B ./build -S ./`.

 After entering the `build` directory, `make` is called and the WASM file is build in the `build/wasm` directory.
 The wasm file is inlined into the wrapping JavaScript code for ease of loading.

-The generated file is copied to the `src` directory.

 `rollup` bundles the audio worklet processor JavaScript code.